-LOEWE Craft Prize 2019 edition – Submissions period now open
+LOEWE FOUNDATION Craft Prize 2020 edition – Submissions period now closed.

 Alex Brogden, 2016